Can Foam Rolling Help With SI Joint Pain? | 321 STRONG Answers

 - &#10003;Stop rolling if symptoms increase, or if you experience numbness or tingling

-Foam rolling helps with SI joint pain, but not by rolling the joint itself.
+Foam rolling can help with SI joint pain, but not by rolling the joint itself.
 That joint is simply too deep.
 Relief comes from releasing the surrounding muscles, particularly the glutes, piriformis, and hip flexors, which pull on the joint and generate most of the discomfort.
-Done consistently, a rolling routine targeting these areas reduces that deep, one-sided lower back ache and restore easier movement.
+Done consistently, a rolling routine targeting these areas can reduce that deep, one-sided lower back ache and restore easier movement.

 ## Why the Surrounding Muscles Drive the Pain